 Figure 8.4: Discrete time sampling.

-- 1. Discretize time - 2.
-Aim to find the solution at $t_1, t_2, t_3, \cdots$ - 3.
+- 2. Aim to find the solution at t_1, t_2, t_3, \cdots - 3.
 Use a finite difference formula to approximate the derivative.

 There are various schemes that can be used to discretize, and compute the finite differences.